When data you need is held hostage by another group, bypassing the painful roadblock is a calculated move reserved for when all other options fail.

 There are countless examples of how such situations arise.
-It’s the finance department who requires operational extracts for reporting purposes, yet who must routinely hear “it’s not IT’s priority” to turnaround data in a timely fashion.
+Finance may require operational extracts for reporting, yet they routinely hear “it’s not IT’s priority” to turn data around in a timely fashion.
 It’s the marketing department who needs social media data for CRM purposes, only to learn that social media is handled by “another team.”
 It’s the sales organization who needs near real-time store inventory, and must deal with a reluctant retail general manager along the way.
 I could go on forever.

 Going Through the Motions

 The lure of liberating one’s self from the oppressive chains of others is seldom the first stop on the road to improvement.
 Teams that don’t see eye-to-eye must at least “try” to work with one another in attempt to forge a somewhat aligned set of priorities.
 Truth be told, this isn’t as inevitably fruitless as it may sound.
 Sometimes this process alone is actually sufficient in breaking the log jam, and even in the worst case scenario, you at least walk away with a better understanding of the “opposing” team’s perspective and challenges.

 As a quick aside: there are times when departmental misalignment is a sign of a greater issue; one of strategic-level importance.
 For example, if the HR department’s fiscal year goal is to grow the employee population by 25% and finance isn’t enabling HR budget for recruiting, then there’s a major strategy gap here; possibly due to a lacking cascading goal system.